egunawan/cass24/housing.md

 Breakfast and lunch will be provided at Monteith Monday through Friday.
 Please fill out the dietary needs survey (sent via email) if you haven't!

-For dinner, [downtown Storrs](https://www.downtownstorrs.org) is10 minutes away on foot​ and has several restaurants and groceries.
+For dinner, [downtown Storrs](https://www.downtownstorrs.org) is 10 minutes away on foot​ and has several restaurants and groceries.